michaelchadwick/michaelchadwick.info/blog/_posts/2017-04-20-fun-with-javascript-frameworks.md

 layout: post
 title:  "\"Fun\" with Javascript Frameworks"
-tags: js javascript angular angularjs meteorjs express node nodejs reactjs framework systemjs webpack requirejs raffler typescript
+tags: angular angularjs express javascript meteorjs nodejs reactjs systemjs webpack requirejs raffler typescript
 excerpt: "I recently completed a new web app called Raffler that lets you take a list of items (usually names) and then 'raffle' them (i.e. randomly choose one)."

 ---